jsheppard95/MechaCar_Statistical_Analysis/README.md

-R script files for statistical analysis of car manufacturing data to identify predictive variables of fuel efficiency, collect summary statistics on suspension loads, and analyze the statistical differences among specific manufacturing lots relative to the entire population.
+R script files for statistical analysis of car manufacturing data to identify predictive variables of fuel efficiency, collect summary statistics on suspension loads, and analyze the statistical differences among specific manufacturing lots relative to the population.

 ## Linear Regression to Predict MPG
 We first create a linear model for data found in [`MechaCar_mpg.csv`](Resources/MechaCar_mpg.csv), considering the fuel